 Helen Deighton– Deputy Head Teacher

 As Deputy Head my role within the college is largely that of pastoral support.
-This encompasses being the college’s SENCO as well as the lead on mental wellbeing.
+This encompasses being the college’s SENDCO as well as the lead on mental wellbeing.

 I work very closely with our two progress leaders on driving the House system and all the associated activities and events.

 The close knit community of Chapeltown Academy makes for a great place to work and study.
 Our students are central to that community and their personal and academic success is what drives all of us each day.
 I look forward to meeting you.